-My school asked me to sign a release form!
+My school asked me to sign a medical release form!

 I can’t believe that I am even doing a blog post on this topic.
 But it’s only Tuesday and it has already come up three times in our Facebook group.
 Here’s the scenario: Someone from your child’s school has asked you to sign a release form.
 It’s a fairly mundane blanket form, but it gives your school the ability to communicate with your child’s medical providers.
 Sadly, most parents just sign it because they either don’t know what they are signing (don’t really bother to read it) or they feel uncomfortable saying “no.”

 Read all forms that are put in front of you.

 I know it can be overwhelming to be a disability parent.
 We are overwhelmed with forms and paperwork.
 Still, you have to read everything that is put in front of you.
 And, if you don’t understand something, ask.
 The IEP process can be intimidating and not everyone wants to step out of their comfort zone and say “no” or ask for assistance.
 But, you must.
 And it gets easier the more often you do it.
 That’s your starting point.

 Nowhere in IDEA does it say that this is a part of the IEP process.
 Nowhere.
 And as far as I know, no state regs require it either.
 They cannot withhold IEP services until you sign this form (a common bullying tactic).
 You can always file a state complaint, one of the many IEP complaint options.